-PROMOTION Stakeholders mentioned some of the most effective ways they could think to reach city residents, some of which the City has used in the past and other new ideas: HOW can the City tap into the community to Open Streets St. Louis can reach out to these agencies through their Facebook and engage residents?
+PROMOTION Stakeholders mentioned some of the most effective ways they could think to reach city residents, some of which the City has used in the past and other new ideas:

+into the community to Open Streets St. Louis can reach out to these agencies through their Facebook and engage residents?
 Twitter accounts to reach more children, youth, and young adults.

 Involve business owners along the route to do something special the day of the event and promote the event with fliers to help their business and the event.